mattva01/schooltool/src/schooltool/level/rest/README.txt

 Now let's create a promotion workflow At the beginning there is nothing:

   >>> print rest("""
   ...
-GET /test/persons/stephan/promotion HTTP/1.1
+GET /persons/stephan/promotion HTTP/1.1
   ...
-Authorization: Basic mgr:mgrpw
+Authorization: Basic manager:schooltool
   ... """)
   HTTP/1.1 200 Ok
   ...